-Few days ago I wrote about Penguin 3.1 being released.
-Forums, blogs and social media are buzzing; however, due to the Thanksgiving holiday in the United States, there is still not too much data out there, neither has Google confirmed it officially.
+A few days ago I wrote about Penguin 3.1 being released.
+Forums, blogs, and social media are buzzing; however, due to the Thanksgiving holiday in the United States, there is still not too much data out there, neither has Google confirmed it officially.

 Penguin 3.1 = recovery only?

 I have been working on quite a lot of websites hit by Penguin 3.0.
 I am shocked to see that 100% of my Penguin 3.0 clients with audits done have recovered.
 The last update was a huge disappointment for me and for many other webmasters.
-Dan Petrovic wrote even a separate post about his disappointment in Penguin 3.0.
 With Penguin 3.1, it is definitely not the case we are looking at!
 Recoveries are spectacular and very difficult not to notice.

 One more thing that Barry Schwartz noticed in his post here, was that: